icopy-site/awesome-cn/docs/awesome/awesome-devsecops.md

 ### Articles

 - [Our Approach to Employee Security Training](https://www.pagerduty.com/blog/security-training-at-pagerduty/) - _Pager Duty_ - Guidelines to running security training within an organisation.
+- [DevSecOps: Making Security Central To Your DevOps Pipeline](https://spacelift.io/blog/what-is-devsecops) - _Spacelift_ - An article explains what DevSecOps aims to achieve, why it’s advantageous, and how the DevSecOps lifecycle looks.

 ### Books